Red-backed fairywren: Courtship and breeding

 During the mating season, the male moults its brown feathers and displays a fiery red plumage.
 It may fluff out its red back and shoulder feathers so that they cover part of the wings in a puffball-display.
-It will fly about and confront another male to repel it, or to assert dominance over a female.Schodde (The fairy-wrens: a monograph of the Maluridae), p.
-106 It also picks red petals and sometimes red seeds and presents them to other birds.
+It will fly about and confront another male to repel it, or to assert dominance over a female.
+It also picks red petals and sometimes red seeds and presents them to other birds.
 Ninety percent of the time, this is presented to a female in what appears to be a courtship ritual.
 In the remaining ten percent of instances, it presents to another male as an apparent act of aggression.

 Over half the red-backed fairywrens in an area can be found in pairs during the mating season.
 This is apparently a defence against the resource-limited nature of the environment.
 It is more difficult to maintain a larger interdependent group during dry spells, so the birds try to stay in pairs or smaller groups, which include adults that help parents look after young.
 Paternity tests have shown that an older male with bright plumage has much more success in the mating season and can mate with more than one female.
 Accordingly, it has higher sperm storage and makes more mating overtures towards females.
 A male with browner and less bright plumage or a younger male with bright plumage has a much lower success rate than a bright, older male for mating.
 Further, an unpaired male serves as a helper to a mated pair in feeding and care of young.
 After the male pairs, his bill darkens within three weeks.
 This is much easier to control than plumage, as moulting takes time and is controlled by seasonality.
 The bill is vascular and much easier to change in response to the pairings.